Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 ### HomePage
 - Displays Club Logo.
 - Login Button (prototype: up to 20 users).
-- Diaplays Welcome text, from Azure so that it can be easily changed
+- Diaplays Welcome text, an area of text that is created and maintained via the Senior Coach Web Site

 ### SkillSelectPage
 - Team picker at top (pre-populated to coach's team, changeable).
+- An area of text that is created and maintained via the Senior Coach Web Site
 - Skill picker (dropdown/list) loaded from Azure Table and cached in App.
 - Dynamically loaded text box from Azure Table.
 - **Past Lessons Section:**